-- In vehicles, get out and seek shelter in a nearby well-built structure.
+- If you're in a vehicle, get out and seek shelter in a nearby well-built structure.
 If you cannot find a well-built structure nearby, seek out a ditch or ravine, which can offer some protection.
-Lay face down, with hands covering your head. - When safe to do so, leave badly damaged buildings.
+Lay face down, with hands covering your head. - Only when it's safe, leave badly damaged buildings.
 Elevators may not work in damaged buildings (the electrical power may be out or there may be damage to the elevator equipment). - If you are surrounded by debris, be aware that removing some of it can cause other debris or part of the building to collapse.
-If it is not safe or possible to leave the area, stay there until assisted out. - DO NOT attempt to return to the building unless directed to do so by University Police. - DO NOT attempt to turn on or off any utilities or other equipment.
+If it is not safe or possible to leave the area, stay there until help arrives. - DO NOT attempt to return to the building unless directed to do so by proper authorities. - · DO NOT attempt to turn on or off any utilities or other equipment.

-Report all injuries and damage to the University Police by calling 911.
+Report all injuries and damage to the UW-Madison Police Department by calling or texting 911.
 Be prepared to give the following information:

-- Your name
+- · Your name

-- Building Name
+- Building name

+- · Room number you are calling from

-- Type of injury or damage
+- · Type of injury or damage

 - The location of injured person(s) or building damage

-- Room number you are calling from